Techneatium/techschecks_f16/README.md

 ## WHAT IS THIS?

-- A kneeboard-style `cheatsheet` for the DCS F-16C
 - Intended to allow someone already knowledgeable about the tomcat's systems to quickly find necessary information
 - For ease of maintenance, only the PDF is available here.
 To convert this to a format directly suitable as an in-game kneeboard please use [DCS Kneeboard Builder](https://dcskneeboardbuilder.com/).